mksain/Banking-management-System/README.md

 # Banking-management-System

-This is a web Appliaction based on Bnaking Managemtn System .
+This is a web Appliaction based on Banking Management System .
 For Making this Web Applicaiton i use Html, css , JSP , and mysql Databsse

 In this application Banking Staff work their activitys like Save New Customer ,account,transaction . and Administrator Panel include this application .